 - with your consent, to send you marketing e-mails about new opportunities, upcoming events, and other news, including information about products and services offered by us and our affiliates.
 You may opt-out of receiving such information at any time: such marketing emails tell you how to “opt-out.”
 Please note, even if you opt out of receiving marketing emails, we may still send you non-marketing emails.
 Non-marketing emails include emails about your account with us (if you have one) and our business dealings with you;

-- as we believe necessary or appropriate (a) to comply with applicable laws; (b) to comply with lawful requests and legal process, including to respond to requests from public and government authorities; (c) to enforce our Policy; and (d) to protect our rights, privacy, safety or property, and/or that of you or others.
+- as we believe necessary or appropriate (a) to comply with applicable laws; (b) to comply with lawful requests and legal process, including to respond to requests from public and government authorities; (c) to enforce this policy or our Terms, or resolve disputes; and (d) to protect our rights, privacy, safety or property, and/or that of you or others.

-We may share this information with service providers who perform services on our behalf, such as processing information requests, displaying stored data you access, to assist us in marketing, to conduct audits, etc. Those companies will be permitted to obtain only the personal information they need to provide the service they provide, will be required to maintain the confidentiality of the information, and will be prohibited from using it for any other purpose.
+We may share your information with service providers who perform services on our behalf, such as processing information requests, providing security services, displaying stored data you access, to assist us in marketing, to conduct audits, etc. Those companies will be permitted to obtain only the personal information they need to provide the service they provide, will be required to maintain the confidentiality of the information, and will be prohibited from using it for any other purpose.

 We may also use information you provide to better serve you, and, if you have given your consent for us to do so, to send you email or text messages concerning offers from our partners and other third parties that we think may be of interest to you.
 If you do not wish to receive marketing emails, you may adjust your “Personal Information Preferences” as described below or follow the “unsubscribe” or “stop” instructions included within each communication.